ScoringBench: A Benchmark for Evaluating Tabular Foundation Models with Proper Scoring Rules: Scoring Rules and Diagnostic Metrics

 Higher dispersion is favorable only when true underlying errors are heteroscedastic (i.e., when prediction difficulty genuinely varies across samples).
 If errors are homoscedastic, a model with high dispersion wastes capacity on spurious confidence variation.
 We report dispersion alongside sharpness and other metrics for completeness, but treat it as a secondary diagnostic tool (not a primary optimization target) that is only meaningful for datasets with heteroscedastic errors.

 \paragraph{Coverage.} For a nominal $(1-\alpha)$ prediction interval $[l, u]$ extracted from the predictive CDF, empirical coverage is the fraction of test points falling inside the interval:

+Here, for the i-th test sample, $[l_i,u_i]$ denotes the nominal $(1-\alpha)$ predictive interval (lower and upper bounds) extracted from the model's predictive CDF for that sample, and $y_i$ is the observed realization of the target.
 We report coverage at the 90\% level ($\mathrm{Cov}_{90}$, target 0.90) and the 95\% level ($\mathrm{Cov}_{95}$, target 0.95).
+Concretely, for $\mathrm{Cov}_{90}$ we set $\alpha=0.10$ (nominal level $1-\alpha=0.90$) and for $\mathrm{Cov}_{95}$ we set $\alpha=0.05$ (nominal level $1-\alpha=0.95$); $\alpha$ denotes the total tail probability excluded from a central $(1-\alpha)$ interval $[l_i,u_i]$.
 A well-calibrated model achieves coverage close to the nominal level; the interval score (IS) jointly penalizes over-wide intervals and coverage shortfalls.